 Job description: A Green energy program manager delivers both incentive and non incentive directed programs to stimulate markets so they become saturated with energy efficient and renewable energy products.
 There may also be a policy component which requires interaction with legislative and regulatory officials.

-Education: The education typically required for a Green energy program manager ranges from a bachelor’s to a doctorate in a number of areas including engineering, environmental science, or energy policy.
+Education: The education typically required for a Green energy program manager ranges from a bachelor’s to a doctorate in a number of areas including sustainability, engineering, environmental science, or energy policy.

 Credentials/Licenses: No licenses are typically required but the professional could benefit from the added knowledge in order to help customers.